AndrewCRMartin/backup/README.md

 `backup` takes a cautious approach to performing backups.
-To do this, it keeps a file called `.runbackup` in each source directory and in each destination directotry.
+To do this, it keeps a file called `.runbackup` in each source directory and in each destination directory.
 This ensures that no "backup" is performed if either the source or destination directory has been unmounted.